What Causes Hemorrhoids?

 Yes.
 Hemorrhoids are very common during pregnancy.

-- Hormonal changes slow intestinal movement
+- Hormonal changes slowing intestinal movement

-Many pregnancy-related hemorrhoids improve after delivery.
+Many pregnancy-related hemorrhoids improve naturally after delivery.

 Can Sitting Too Long Cause Hemorrhoids?